James Carville: 1987 Kentucky gubernatorial election

-During the general election portion of the campaign, on September 25, 1987, Carville appeared on WLEX-TV's "Your Government" public affairs program and implored reporters to look into the background of Wilkinson's opponent John Harper's family, noting: "there might be problems with some of Harper's children."
-After the incident, Harper confirmed that his son had been shot and killed by Franklin County, Ohio, police during a 1978 pharmacy robbery.
-Wilkinson won the general election polling 504,674 votes (64.5%) to Harper's 273,141 (34.91%), and, as Kentucky's 57th governor, secured passage of a state constitutional amendment to allow a lottery.
+Wilkinson, who had made his wealth in retail and real estate management, faced lawsuits over unpaid overtime and declined to release his tax returns.
+Carville later appeared on WLEX-TV and urged reporters to examine opponent John Harper's family, stating that "there might be problems with some of Harper's children."
+Harper subsequently acknowledged that his son had been shot and killed by police in Ohio in 1978 during a pharmacy robbery.
+Wilkinson won the general election with 504,674 votes (64.5%) to Harper's 273,141 (34.91%).

-New Jersey senatorial contest, 1988
+1988 Senate election in New Jersey

-Carville served as campaign manager to New Jersey U.S. Senator Frank Lautenberg during Lautenberg's successful 1988 re-election campaign.
-Carville and his partner Paul Begala both led Lautenberg's successful campaign against Republican challenger Pete Dawkins, a Brigadier General and former Heisman Trophy winner who had Roger Stone as a consultant.
+Carville served as campaign manager to New Jersey U.S. Senator Frank Lautenberg during his successful 1988 re-election campaign against Republican challenger Pete Dawkins.